The Construction Advantage

 Modular & Prefabricated Construction: Modular and prefabrication construction companies continue to carve out a niche in the industry due to their ability to construct residential and commercial buildings, especially repetitive structures like hotels and apartment buildings, efficiently and cost-effectively.
 Modular and prefabricated construction can reduce or eliminate issues related to limited site or lay down areas, weather, and labor limitations.
 In line with the next point on sustainability, modular and prefabricated construction tends to create less waste and allow for the reuse and recycling of materials.

 Urbanization & Sustainability: With 68% of the world population projected to live in urban areas by 2050, from today’s 55%, urban and environmental sustainability will be essential to improve urban quality of life.
-To support this need, efforts in areas like sustainable buildings, smart and public transportation, water efficiency and conservancy, and renewable energy are coming to the forefront, even in Maine.
+To support this need, efforts in areas like sustainable buildings, smart and public transportation, water efficiency and conservancy, and renewable energy are coming to the forefront, even in ME.
 Sustainable construction goes beyond LED lighting and low-flow toilets, but encompasses the entire process – from design, to material sourcing, to construction, and through commissioning.

 Rising Costs & Labor Shortages: Though there is much to be excited about in the new decade, increasing material costs due to increased demand and uncertainty in the political arena will likely affect contractors.
 In addition, as many contractors know, filling skilled worker positions and even professional-level positions is difficult given the demand all over the state, New England, and even the country for such labor.
 Both issues together will result in an unavoidable increase in costs in 2020 – requiring contractors to be more efficient and utilize strict project controls to make their profit margin.